-Practice 1.6 – Sensitive personal identifying information and assets of clients are prudently protected from theft, embezzlement, and business disruption risks.
+Practice 1.6 – Prudently protect sensitive personal identifying information and assets of clients from theft, embezzlement, business disruption, and cybersecurity risks.

 1.6.1 The Investment Advisor has a reasonable basis to believe assets are within the jurisdiction of a viable judicial system.